-What is a Parking Lot Project?
+What is the Parking Lot Project?

 A Parking Lot Project is a project space that allows you to include any tasks that do not yet belong to a larger project or process.

 While it isn’t exactly a project, it is a placeholder for me to put these tasks so they are integrated into my processes, such as the weekly review.
-More often than not the tasks end up being build into another project over time when the need is discovered, or they become part of a process.
+More often than not the tasks end up being build into another project overtime when the need is discovered, or they become part of a process.

 Parking lot tasks are the tasks that need to be remembered, need to be completed (at some given point), but they have nowhere in particular affiliation with a particular project, at this given time.

-Parking Lot Tasks exist, but with no specific prioritization, timeframe or schedule.
+Parking Lot Tasks exist, but with no specific prioritization, timeframe, or schedule.
 They are generally, those little things you know you eventually need to get done, that float around in your head taking up space.

 As previously discussed in 5 Steps to Project Management, when ideas, projects, and tasks are floating around in your head and not in a game plan, the likeliness of them being executed is slim.
 You need to get out of your head and into a plan.
 But since parking lot tasks are not part of anything bigger, where do you put them?